ATATC/atatc.github.io/_pages/about.md

 ---

-I'm currently an undergraduate student in [Engineering Science](https://engsci.utoronto.ca) 2T9 at the University of Toronto St. George.
+I'm currently an undergraduate student in [Engineering Science](https://engsci.utoronto.ca) 2T9 at the University of Toronto St. George campus.
 My major interest is in the field of Computer Vision, which includes Autonomous Racing and Medical Image Processing.
 I am also a full-stack developer who mainly focuses on Next.js, SpringBoot, and MySQL.

 I started working as a full-stack developer since middle school in Shanghai.
 My research career started in high school at [Villanova College](https://www.villanovacollege.org).
 Later I did an internship in MIP at